-Here's a look at some of the issues NFIB/Virginia will be facing in 2015:
+Here's a look at some of the issues NFIB/Virginia will be facing:

 Expanding Obamacare’s Medicaid Expansion in Virginia